 MoDOT has committed to plant two trees for each six-inch-or-larger tree removed by construction operations.
 This measure is an annual measure.
 YTD counts cannot project a yearly total as tree removal numbers vary with the letting of grading contracts.
-MoDOT documents acreage cleared and a record is maintained of trees ordered each year for spring planting.
+MoDOT documents acreage cleared through its contract administration processes and a record is maintained of trees ordered each year for spring planting.
 In the future, this measure will be amended to compare trees planted to trees removed as the data becomes available.

 Over the past several years, areas cleared for construction have steadily increased and the number of trees planted has decreased.
-Close monitoring in 2005 has allowed staff to fulfill its tree replacement obligations.
-However, the Missouri Department of Conservation (MDC) has expressed concern regarding the large quantity of trees requested.
-Continued success will be dependent upon the department acquiring tree replacement stock from outside sources or by providing funding to MDC to provide the quantity of replacement trees required.
+Close monitoring has allowed staff to better assess how MoDOT is meeting its tree replacement obligations and should improve the previous deficiency.